Myoldmopar/ep-transition/docs/index.rst

   eptransition /path/to/idf /path/to/another/idf

-There are additional optional command line arguments, but these are currently marked for major changes, so they aren't documented here.
 Executing this command line will cause the tool to read the input file(s) first to find the start version for each transition process.
 The tool then checks whether this version is available and if so, reads appropriate dictionary files for the start/end version, processes the IDF, executes all transition rules, and writes out a transitioned input file.